MoipatiThoobe/aws-challenge-week-6-part-2/README.md

 # aws-challenge-week-6-part-2

-This week is a contiunation of the previous week which focused on infrastructure as code, specifically CloudFormation.
+This week is a continuation of the previous week which focused on infrastructure as code, specifically CloudFormation.
 Cloudformation allows you to model your infrastructure in a text file, using JSON or YAML to describe what AWS resources you want to create and configure.

 ## Prerequisites
 1. Clone the repository to your working directory to get the CloudFormation templates